rust-lang/book/second-edition/nostarch/chapter19.md

 This compiles fine, and tells Rust that a `Parser` holds a reference to a `Context` with lifetime `'a`, and that `Context` holds a string slice that also lives as long as the reference to the `Context` in `Parser`.
-Rust's compiler error message said lifetime parameters were required for these references, and we have now added lifetime parameters.
+Rust’s compiler error message said lifetime parameters were required for these references, and we have now added lifetime parameters.